 The cycle of debt can start early for many new graduates who leave college with credit card debt unrelated to educational expenses.
 Money can also be a source of contention between college students and their parents.
 Help your student reward his or herself with the future they deserve by making their money work for them now.

-Discuss with your student ways to save money and encourage them to participate in our Miner Money Management program.
+Discuss with your student ways to save money and encourage them to check out the resources in our Miner Money Management section.

 Be frugal.
 Look for student discounts on travel, movie tickets and meals.
 Buy used textbooks when available.